silviamaggi/smd-com/_posts/2017-01-15-i-have-a-thing-for-trees.md

 image-caption: true
 featimage-caption-desc: 'Bloossoms, Anglesey Abbey, March 2016'
 ---
-<p class="lead">The last time I was out and about with the intention of taking pictures, was in November 2016, in <a href="/photography/the-berlin-fascination/" title="View the blog post 'The Berlin Fascination' on my website">Berlin</a>.</p>
+The last time I was out and about with the intention of taking pictures, was in November 2016, in [Berlin](/photography/the-berlin-fascination/ "View the blog post 'The Berlin Fascination' on my website").

 After that, it took me some time to organise and process the work I came back with.
 During the Christmas holidays, I read a few articles about post-processing in Lightroom and learned a few tricks I wanted to apply to older photos.
 Time flew.